iwkse/alfresco-debian-install/README.md

 Probably, but you can also.
 Just edit the script with the version you want to use, most of the specific links can be found in the beginning of the script.

-Why does the script use the latest versions/not use Ubuntu packages?
+Why does the script use the latest versions/not use Debian packages?
 ---

 This combination of packages/downloaded install has been found to work well.
 But that may not hold true always.
-If you feel more confident to run a specific version of a component, or want to use a standard Ubuntu package, modify the script.
+If you feel more confident to run a specific version of a component, or want to use a standard Debian package, modify the script.
 Or skip that part in the install script, and just use this script as an install guide on what needs to be in place for a production server.

 License